seveas/python-prctl/docs/index.rst

 .. function:: set_keepcaps(flag)

-  Set the state of the thread's "keep capabilities" flag, which determines whether the threads's effective and permitted capability sets are cleared when a change is made to the threads's user IDs such that the threads's real UID, effective UID, and saved set-user-ID all become non-zero when at least one of them previously had the value 0.
+  Set the state of the thread's "keep capabilities" flag, which determines whether the thread's effective and permitted capability sets are cleared when a change is made to the thread's user IDs such that the thread's real UID, effective UID, and saved set-user-ID all become non-zero when at least one of them previously had the value 0.
 (By default, these credential sets are cleared).
 This value will be reset to :const:`False` on subsequent calls